 Nodes on the Intel side will consist of PU-only and PPPL-only nodes.
 Think of a Venn diagram here with PU and PPPL circles.
 There will be an intersection of some number of nodes so that either side can expand.
 Those nodes will be weighted differently so they are the very last to be assigned.

 Each GPU is an NVIDIA A100 and has 40 GB of memory.
 The nodes of stellar are connected with HDR 100 Infiniband.
 Run the "shownodes" command for additional information about the nodes.
-There is one large-memory node (4 TB) available to all users that is not mentioned in the table above.
+There is one large-memory node (4 TB) available to GFDL users that is not mentioned in the table above.
 These may only be used for jobs that utilize more than 460 GB of memory.
 Please write to email@example.com for more information.
 For more technical details about the Stellar cluster, see the full version of the hardware systems table.

 The default memory allocation on Stellar is 8 GB per core.
-Relying on the default value will work nicely for the Intel nodes but it can cause problems for the AMD nodes since they offer 512/128=4 GB per core, which translate to --mem-per-cpu=4000M (which is not equal to --mem-per-cpu=4G since 1 MB is 1024 KB in Slurm memory directives).
+Relying on the default value will work nicely for the Intel nodes but it can cause problems for the AMD nodes since they offer 512/128=4 GB per core, which translates to --mem-per-cpu=4000M (which is not equal to --mem-per-cpu=4G since 1 MB is 1024 KB in Slurm memory directives).
 Be sure to explicitly set the memory in Slurm scripts for the AMD nodes.
 Failure to do this may result in the following error message:

 sbatch: error: Batch job submission failed: Requested node configuration is not available